 - The possibility of management override of controls, because individuals have access to the Company's assets and accounting records in order to fulfil their roles.
-The Board, through the Audit Committee, is responsible for ensuring that suitable internal control systems to prevent and detect fraud and error are designed and implemented by the third-party service providers to the Company and is also responsible for reviewing the effectiveness of such controls. - Valuation of assets: Most of the Company's assets are listed and regularly traded and so values for these assets can be verified from market sources.
+The Board, through the Audit Committee, is responsible for ensuring that suitable internal control systems to prevent and detect fraud and error are designed and implemented by the third-party service providers to the Company and is also responsible for reviewing the effectiveness of such controls. - Valuation of investments: Most of the Company's assets are listed and regularly traded and so values for these assets can be verified from market sources.
 In the case of unlisted investments the Committee challenges management to ensure that valuations are reasonable and appropriate given the circumstances and information available.
 Valuations are also verified as part of the audit process. - Revenue recognition: Dividends are accounted for on an ex-dividend basis and occasionally the Company receives special dividends.
 All revenues are reconciled and there is separation of duties between the Investment Manager and Administrator. - Management fees: The Investment Manager's fee is the largest expense item.
 The Administrator ensures that each fee payment is independently verified and the amounts paid are further verified as part of the audit process. - Debt covenants: Compliance with debt covenants is verified by the Administrator at each month end and certified to lenders and notified to the Directors. - Going Concern and Viability: During the year and as part of the year-end review the Committee considered the Company's ability to continue to operate and its future viability.
 Stress tests were carried out, examining the effects of substantial falls in asset value and revenues.
-Throughout the year, the Audit Committee has also dedicated time to considering the likely economic effects and the impact on the Company of the war in Ukraine, the ongoing Israel/Palestine conflict, political and economic instability in the UK, supply shortages and inflationary pressures. - Compliance with the Companies Act and Listing Rules: Reports on compliance are received and reviewed at each quarterly Board meeting. - Investment Trust Status: A report on compliance with the requirements to maintain investment trust status is received and reviewed at each Board meeting.
-As part of the year-end process, the Audit Committee reviews the requirements to retain investment trust status, and in particular the minimum dividend distribution which must be made with respect to the year under review.
+Throughout the year, the Audit Committee has also dedicated time to considering the likely economic effects and the impact on the Company of the conflicts in Ukraine and the Middle East, geopolitical and economic challenges around the world, supply shortages, inflationary pressures and how the level of demand for the Company's shares may affect the discount. - Compliance with the Companies Act and Listing Rules: Reports on compliance are received and reviewed at each quarterly Board meeting.